top of page

 Academic Research

 I am a global historian of feminism.
-From March 2025, I will begin a three year early Leverhulme early career fellowship at King's College London.
-From 2023-2024, I was the inaugural GenderEd postdoctoral fellow at the University of Edinburgh and have held fellowships at the University of Harvard and the National Library of Australia.
-I am working on the global history of the four United Nations Conferences on the Status of Women (1975-1995) and the importance of these conferences to global South feminism.
+I am a Leverhulme Early Career Fellow based at King's College London.
+I am working on a new project about the global history of the four United Nations Conferences on the Status of Women (1975-1995) and the importance of these conferences to Global South feminism.
 I am also interested in transfeminism, the environment and development, nostalgia (especially for the 1990s) and feminist ideas about violence and revenge.

 Between 2018-2023 I was a Smuts Scholar at the University of Cambridge.
 My doctoral dissertation is the first global history of the Australian women’s liberation movement (1968-1990).
 While histories of feminism usually focus on one national context, this project examines how the Australian movement was hugely influenced by global political events, migration, tactics, ideas and texts which circulated across borders.
 I dislodge accounts that see white women as the primary feminist change makers and the Global North as the centre of emancipation.
 My thesis drew on extensive archival research and over twenty oral history interviews.
 It was highly commended for the Australian Historical Association Serle Award for best postgraduate thesis, 2024.

-My academic work on the global history of feminism has been published in Signs: A Journal of Women in Culture and Society and Feminist Review, is forthcoming in History Workshop Journal, The Journal of Global Intellectual History, Third World Quarterly and The Routledge Handbook of the Global 1980s.
+My academic work on the global history of feminism has been published in Signs: A Journal of Women in Culture and Society, Third World Quarterly and Feminist Review.
+My work is forthcoming in The Journal of Global Intellectual History, History Workshop Journal, and The Routledge Handbook of the Global 1980s.
 I convene a reading group for early career scholars working on the global history of feminism.
 Please get in touch to join us.

 Work for Museums, Galleries and Institutions